bunkerity/bunkerweb/docs/plugins.md

 # Plugins

-BunkerWeb comes with a plugin system to make it possible to easily add new features.
+BunkerWeb comes with a plugin system making it possible to easily add new features.
 Once a plugin is installed, you can manage it using additional settings defined by the plugin.

 ## Official plugins